A 3-tiered Marketing Approach

 If you're marketing in an area where arugula is familiar and lettuce is old news, incorporate Asian greens and mâche.

-Mâche is a cool-weather crop.
-It thrives in the late fall, winter, and early spring.
-In mild areas it can be field-grown and harvested throughout the winter.
-In Northern areas it performs well in a hoophouse or caterpillar tunnel.
-Mâche is easy to grow, but can be hard to clean.
-Rinse harvested rosettes gently to avoid bruising the leaves.
+Mâche is a cool-weather crop that thrives in the late fall, winter, and early spring.
+Also known as lamb's lettuce, corn salad, or Nüsslisalat ("nut salad"), it is a diminutive plant with thumb-sized leaves that remain tender, juicy, and mildly nutty even when temperatures plummet.
+In milder areas it can be field-grown and harvested throughout the winter.
+At higher latitudes it performs well in a hoophouse or caterpillar tunnel.
+Mâche is easy to grow but slow to grow, and it can be hard to clean.
+Be sure to harvest before flowers appear, and rinse harvested rosettes gently to avoid bruising the leaves.

 - Asian greens in the brassica family are mostly cool-season crops, best sown in the last weeks of summer when less prone to bolting.
 If sowing during lengthening days, frequently pinching a few leaves from the plants can help slow down the process of bolting.

 - Slugs are the biggest pest of low-growing mâche, especially in cool damp conditions.
 Ward them off with a ring of coffee grounds, diatomaceous earth, or slug bait.
 Here are some OMRI-approved options for organic growers.

 - To maximize winter profit margin, time plantings to ensure plentiful product is available across the holiday season.